My first Artificial Intelligence project.

 The second step was setting up the software.
 Upgrading the raspberry pi from python 2 to python 3.
 Installing the Google Coral example project and the like.

 The third step was using a prebuilt model to see what I could identify.
-It came with ability to identify 1000 different objects.
+It came with the ability to identify 1000 different objects.
 I ran the program and watched the logs to see what it was picking up.
 I was able to verify birds using my kids stuffed animal in the shape of a chicken.

-Sparrows started showing up a the feeder.
-While they were feeding I captured several hundred photos that I coud use to train the model.
+Sparrows started showing up at the feeder.
+While they were feeding I captured several hundred photos that I could use to train the model.
 I also took photos of the feeder with no birds on it so the model could tell the difference.
 This took some trial and error.
 The same photos at different times of day had different shadows and coloring that could fool the model.
-For example, if I only used feeder photos when the sun overhead, a feeder with an afternoon shadow may be categorized as a bird.
+For example, if I only used feeder photos when the sun was overhead, a feeder with an afternoon shadow may be categorized as a bird.
 My training data eventually had the feeder and several bird feedings from throughout the day.

 A final touch on my first iteration was to add a Twitter account.
 When I get a photo that registers with above 90% accuracy the code will autonomously post a photo to the Project Leroy twitter account.